pglass/tox-pip-version/README.md

 option that does not install the latest version, but could result in usage of an outdated version of setuptools.

-*Recommendation*: Do not pin the pip version long term.
-You get more stable repeatable builds, but at the cost of using an outdated (possibly vulnerable) package.
-This should be used as a temporary fix for breakages in upstream pip, or in conjunction with a regular process to update the version pin.

 *Note*: This relies on an [unstable tox plugin interface]( https://tox.readthedocs.io/en/latest/plugins.html#tox.hookspecs.tox_testenv_create).
 You may experience breakage with new tox versions.
 If you do, please feel